FishingHacks/Teammanager/README.md

 > ## Warning
 > As of today, Teammanager is still in development.
 Thus every commit may break older Versions.
+>
+> The website can be iframed.
+That is a major security vuln.
+Tried fixing it, doesn't work :(

 # Teammanager